lupyuen/lupyuen.github.io/src/gateway.md

 1. This article is the expanded version of [this Twitter Thread](https://twitter.com/MisterTechBlog/status/1456933165063233538)

-1. How was the Armbian image created for PineDio Gatway?
+1. How was the Armbian image created for PineDio Gateway?
 See this...

     [__"Pinedio Project: Notes Sharing/Log"__](https://forum.pine64.org/showthread.php?tid=13682)